 Choosing a study abroad program is a daunting task.
 We all hear so much about how “studying abroad will change your life” and while there’s a lot to be excited about, there’s also the fear of making a bad decision.

 I get it.
 For years, I’d always imagined studying abroad as a central part of my college experience.
 The problem was, the specifics changed every time I daydreamed!
 Sometimes, I imagined learning French in southern France.
-Other times, I imagined going on a Semester at Sea or studying in rain forests in Costa Rica.
-There was a lot of pressure to choose the “correct” study abroad program, because I knew the experience would impact the rest of my life.
+Other times, I imagined going on a Semester at Sea.
+There was a lot of pressure to choose the “correct” study abroad program because I knew the experience would impact the rest of my life.

 If you’re anything like me, you’re probably a freshman or sophomore in college and struggling to know where to even start when it comes to choosing a study abroad program.
 Luckily, the steps below should help you make a choice you can be confident in.